igorkasyanchuk/rails_db/README.md

 ## Requirements

-For now was tested manually only with Ruby 2.X, and Rails 4.X.
+For now was tested manually only with Ruby 2.3+, and Rails 5+.
 But expected to work with older versions too.
 Also there are automated tests running on Travis CI.
 Supports: PostgresSQL, MySQL, SQLite.
 Not sure about other adapters.
 Since gem is using ActiveRecord it will work with others DBs.

+For older versions of Rails please user `gem "rails_db", "1.6"`.

 ## Note (!)